 A special thanks to the local Facebook Group, Wie Maak vir Gansbaai Lekker?? and specifically to Janine Taylor for contacting Wilfred and his team directly.

 The White Shark Research Group is currently compiling a comprehensive report on the dissection and it will be released as soon as possible.

 07 May 2017

 Its 12pm and a third deceased white shark has washed ashore, this time in Struisbaai.
 The NSRI site manager notified Dr Alison Kock and the white shark research group.
 It was decided that the Dyer Island Conservation Trust team were the closest to the site and so they dispached their team once again to go and retrieve the shark carcass using two 4x4 vehicles and a small vessel trailor.
-"We have never seen anything like this.Todays carcass is another large white shark, he is a 4.2m male and his injuries seem to match those of the previous two dead specimens" says Alison Towner white shark biologist at the Dyer Island Conservation Trust.
-"It seems likely that orcas are again the cause of death but we will confirm after the autopsy.
-Obviously this is a very sad time for us all, nature can be so cruel and the dexterity these enormous animals are capable of is mind blowing, almost surgical precision as they remove the squalene rich liver of the white sharks and dump their carcass"
+"We have never seen anything like this.Todays carcass is another large white shark, he is a 4.5m male and his injuries seem to match those of the previous two dead specimens" says Alison Towner white shark biologist at the Dyer Island Conservation Trust.
+"It seems likely that orcas are again the cause of death but we will confirm after the necropsy.
+Obviously this is a very sad time for us all, nature can be extraordinary and unpredictable and the dexterity these enormous animals are capable of is mind blowing, almost surgical precision as they remove the squalene rich liver of the white sharks and dump their carcass"